 Biography

-As an Associate Professor at the University of Central Florida since 2017, I hold a PhD in Early Modern Literature and Visual/Cultural Theory from the University of Lancaster, United Kingdom (2008).
-In addition to my role as an associate professor, I also serve as the Director of the Medieval and Renaissance Studies minor.
+As an Associate Professor of English at the University of Central Florida (since 2017; Assistant Professor, 2011–2017), I hold a PhD in Early Modern Literature and Visual/Cultural Theory from Lancaster University, United Kingdom (2008).
+At UCF I serve as Director of the Medieval and Renaissance Studies Minor and, since 2018, as Series Editor of the Anthem Press Series in Renaissance Literature and Culture.

 Education